keycloakify/oidc-spa/README.md

 These are great for what they are, but they’re “roll your own auth” solutions.
 With oidc-spa, you delegate authentication to a specialized identity provider such as Keycloak, Auth0, Okta, or Clerk.

-With BetterAuth, your backend _is_ the authorization server. (even if you can integrate third party provider).
+With BetterAuth, your backend _is_ the authorization server (even if you can integrate a third-party provider).
-That’s very battery-included, but also far heavier infrastructure-wise.
+That’s very batteries-included, but also far heavier infrastructure-wise.
 Today, very few companies still roll their own auth—including OpenAI and Vercel.

 Another big difference: oidc-spa is **browser-centric**.
 The token exchange happens on the client,